rvarago/rvarago.github.io/_posts/2020-10-28-rebinding-template-template-parameter.md

 If we run our tests, they should pass.

-As a convenience we can add an alias for `rebind_to` that should ease usage, mainly when dealing with dependent names:
+As a convenience we can add an alias `rebind_to` that should ease usage, mainly when dealing with dependent names:

 ```cpp
 template <typename T, typename B>